How to Buy a Bus Ticket in Fiji

 You must pay for a local bus using compulsory e-tickets.
 Both permanent and disposable e-tickets are available to purchase, with disposable e-tickets being valid for up to 30 days after the first day of use.
-Most tourists will opt for disposable e-ticket.
+Most tourists will opt for a disposable e-ticket.

 Disposable e-tickets are available to purchase in FJ$2, $5, $10, $20, $50 and $100 denominations.
 They can be purchased on any local bus but you must pay for them with cash (Fiji dollars).
 You cannot pay for bus travel directly with cash.

-If you have credit still left on your e-ticket by the end of your holiday, the remaining balance can be refunded at Vodafone outlet as long as you have some accompanying ID, i.e. a passport.
+If you have credit still left on your e-ticket by the end of your holiday, the remaining balance can be refunded at Vodafone outlets as long as you have some accompanying ID, i.e. a passport.

 Learn More About the Local Buses